antonosmond/gitops-tag-flow/README.md

 ## Tag Tracking

 In a tag-based strategy, ArgoCD controls deployments based on tags in a given repo.
-As an example, you can create a tag in a repo e.g. `app-staging` and configure ArgoCD in the staging environment to watch that repo and specifically that tag.
-Likewise, you could configure production to watch a tag named `app-production`.
+As an example, you can create a tag in a repo e.g. `app/staging` and configure ArgoCD in the staging environment to watch that repo and specifically that tag.
+Likewise, you could configure production to watch a tag named `app/production`.
 When a service is updated, you simply move the tag to point at the new revision and ArgoCD will sync the application as needed.

 ## Workflows

-### stage
+### update-chart

 This workflow updates a given service helm chart with the latest appVersion and opens a PR with the changes.
 This could be triggered by a workflow in the application code repo and takes the new app version as an input.

 ### deploy

-This runs when the stage PR is merged.
+This runs when the update-chart PR is merged.
 It simply "moves" the service staging tag to point at the revision of the merged PR.
 ArgoCD will see the tag revision changed and handle the deployment to staging.
+Additionally, this creates a tag in the repo with the new chart version for the given service e.g. app/1.2.3.
+This allows for rolling back to a specific chart version.

 ### promote